 The official currency is the Tanzanian Shilling (TZS).

-Important: Safari operators, hotels, and tour companies quote prices in USD.
-Many accept USD directly (bills must be 2006 or newer, in good condition).
+Important: Safari operators, hotels and tour companies quote prices in USD, and many accept USD cash directly (bills must be 2006 or newer and in good condition).
+For live exchange rates, check a source like XE.com.

 Payment Methods

-- Safari packages: Wire transfer, credit card (often 3–5% fee)
+- Safari packages: Wire transfer or credit card (often a 3–5% fee)

-- Zanzibar tourist areas: Cards accepted at most hotels/restaurants
+- Zanzibar tourist areas: Cards accepted at most hotels and restaurants

 - Local restaurants, markets, transport: Cash only (TZS)